Business Risks

 Overview of Risk

-In Japan, the government has announced a policy of moderation of healthcare costs to put the brakes on rising healthcare expenditure, and is promoting the use of generic drugs and conducting regular drug price reductions.
-The U.S., an important market for the group, is also pursuing policies to cut the prices of original drugs (brand-name drugs) due to the Inflation Reduction Act and to promote the use of lower-priced generics and biosimilars.
+Governments around the world indicate policies to moderate healthcare costs in order to curb the continuous increase in medical expenses.
+In Japan, measures such as regular drug price reductions and promotion of generic drug use have been implemented.
+In U.S., an important market for the group, is also pursuing policies to cut the prices of original drugs (brand-name drugs) due to the Inflation Reduction Act and to promote the use of lower-priced generics and biosimilars.
 The future direction of healthcare cost policies could have a significant adverse effect on the group's operating results and financial condition.

 Countermeasures